mizech/compose-todo/README.md

 - Tasks, with the high-importance flag, got a red border.
 They become ordered to the top of the list.
 - Tasks, with the is-done flag set, got a green border.
 They become ordered to the bottom of the list.

-In the All-Tasks list: You can change the is-done flag of a task by swiping from right to left.
+In the list: You can change the is-done flag of a task by swiping from right to left.